 By Guo Xiaobing

-(The author is director of the Institute of Arms Control and Security Studies at the China Institutes of Contemporary International Relations.)
+(The author is director of the Center for Arms Control Studies, China Institutes of Contemporary International Relations)

-Disclaimer: This article is originally published on china.com.cn and translated from Chinese into English and edited by the China Military Online.
+Editor's note: This article is originally published on huanqiu.com, and is translated from Chinese into English and edited by the China Military Online.
 The information, ideas or opinions appearing in this article do not necessarily reflect the views of eng.chinamil.com.cn.